Assembler

 Introduction

-In addition to regular file formats modifications, we might want to patch code with custom assembly code.
-This functionality is available thanks to the function:
+In addition to standard file format modifications, it may be necessary to patch code with custom assembly.
+This functionality is available through the function:

 import lief